iAbhishek91/learn-docker-kubernetes/kubernetes/minikube.md

 **No Action for 1**: firewalld service runs in one system. verify, `firewall-cmd --list-all` this command will give if 8443 and 10250 is blocked.
 Incase its blocked open the firewall rules.

-Also once minicube starts you can verify `netstat -tulp` that all the service of kubernetes is running or not.
-For me, I can see below processes after minicube starts:
+Also once minikube starts you can verify `netstat -tulp` that all the service of kubernetes is running or not.
+For me, I can see below processes after minikube starts:

 tcp        0      0 127.0.0.1:25            0.0.0.0:*               LISTEN      1494/master
 tcp        0      0 127.0.0.1:10248         0.0.0.0:*               LISTEN      1260/kubelet